 Students may not take less than 8 hours of PIAN 5020 and are not allowed to apply more than 12 hours of PIAN 5020 to the degree.
 Piano majors must enroll in PIAN 5020 for at least two consecutive 16 week semesters.

-Two semesters of Instrumental Chamber Music (MUTE 6131 and MUTE 6141) may be applied to degree electives.
+Two semesters of Instrumental Chamber Music may be applied to degree electives.

 Piano Pedagogy and Literature